aws-samples/amazon-sagemaker-build-train-deploy/README.md

-# End-to-end Machine Learning with Amazon SageMaker
+# End-to-End Machine Learning with Amazon SageMaker

 In this workshop, you will go through the steps required to build a machine learning application on AWS.
-You will perform an iteration of the Machine Learning process to build, train and deploy a model using Amazon SageMaker.
-You will then deploy a HTTP API using Amazon API Gateway to perform inferences from a web client.
-Finally, you will automate the ML workflow using Amazon SageMaker Pipelines.
+You will perform an iteration of the machine learning process to build, train, and deploy a model using Amazon SageMaker.
+You will then deploy a HTTP API using Amazon API Gateway and AWS Lambda to perform prediction (inference) from a web client.
+Finally, you will automate the machine learning workflow using Amazon SageMaker Pipelines.

 ## The Machine Learning Process